ThemisKiasouris/RBAC-simulation/README.md

 To actually have the system create Linux users and manage crontabs, the daemon must be running with root privileges on the target machine.

+Note: To run the daemon as a standalone process, ensure you have uncommented the main function inside processor.go.

 cd backend
-sudo python3 Prossesor.py
+sudo go run processor.go db.go

-(In a production environment, this should be configured as a systemd service).
+(In a production environment, this should be built into a binary and configured as a systemd service).

 🗄️ Database Schema Summary